 The University has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs supported by its endowment while seeking to maintain the purchasing power of the endowment assets.
-Endowment assets include those assets of donor-restricted funds that the University must hold in perpetuity or for a donor-specified period(s) as well as board-designated funds.
+Endowment assets include those assets of donor-restricted funds that the University must hold in perpetuity or for a donor-specified period(s) as well as those funds designated by the board to function as endowments.
 Under this policy, as approved by the Board of Regents, the endowment assets are invested in a manner that is intended to produce results over the long-term that meet or exceed the aggregate amount needed to support both the endowment spending policy and growth in principal commensurate with the rate of inflation.